Hey, you!

 Copied to clipboard

-What’s inside our best practice guide to better air quality and design in the workplace?
+What’s inside our best practice guide to better air quality in the workplace?

-It goes without saying that improving air quality inside commercial buildings has never been more important.
-However, it’s particularly apt following this year’s National Clean Air Day and an update to the UK Building Regulations; this was hyper-focused on improving ventilation and reducing indoor air pollutants.
+It goes without saying that improving air quality in the workplace and inside commercial buildings has never been more important.
+However, since 2022’s National Clean Air Day, an update was made to the UK Building Regulations with a hyper-focus on improving ventilation and reducing indoor air pollutants, with the importance of this topic continuing to grow over time.

-This is why we teamed up with workplace management consultancy, 360 Workplace, and AirRated, the global indoor air quality certification, and for the contents of a brand new guide: ‘Best practice design for better air quality in commercial buildings’.
-Bringing together experts from both organisations, our collaborative paper’s tailormade for tenants looking to navigate this tricky process.
+This is why we teamed up with workplace management consultancy, 360 Workplace, and AirRated, the global indoor air quality certification for the contents of a brand new guide: ‘Best practice design for better air quality in the workplace’.
+Bringing together experts from both organisations, our collaborative paper’s tailor-made for tenants looking to navigate this tricky process.

 Can’t wait to see what's inside?
 No problem.
 Check out a sneak peek here.